Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 The teens get an opportunity to develop a positive sense of accomplishment, self-worth and pride.
 They are given the chance to improve specific living skills such as assertiveness, patience, staying on task, communication and commitment.
 They get the opportunity to have positive experiences with dogs as pets, and the satisfaction of knowing they've saved a dog's life by participating in the program.
 They also learn about different career opportunities in animal related fields, responsible pet ownership, reason for pet over-population, and the importance of spay and neutering our pets.

-As of spring 2014, HALT has successfully worked with more than 1380 adolescents and placed 348 rescued dogs into new adoptive homes.
+As of fall 2016, HALT has successfully worked with more than 1,500 adolescents and placed more than 375 rescued dogs into new adoptive homes.
 The program is solely made up of volunteers, many of whom have been a part of the program almost since its beginning.

-In addition to looking for new homes for the dogs that go through our program, we are always looking for volunteers to help with classes and adoption events.
-Volunteers must be at least 18 years old and have your own transportation.
+In addition to looking for new homes for the dogs that go through our program, we are always looking for volunteers to help with classes, adoption events, and fundraisers.
+Volunteers must be at least 21 years old and have your own transportation.

-H.A.L.T. is dependent on private donations, adoption fees and grants for the program to exist.
+H.A.L.T. is dependent on private donations, adoption fees, grants and volunteers for the program to exist.
 We welcome donations and memorial gifts to fund the program.
 We are a 501(c)(3) non-profit, and your donations may be tax deductible.
 You can give online by clicking the DONATE button, or send a check payable to HALT to:

 HALT: Humans & Animals Learning Together